NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/chp_6_exercises/README.md

 # Exercise 6.8

-Write a recursive method called power that takes a double x and an integer n and returns \x^n.
+Write a recursive method called power that takes a double x and an integer n and returns x^n.

+Hint: A recursive definition of this operation is xn = x * x^n-1.
+Also, remember that anything raised to the zeroth power is 1.

+Optional challenge: you can make this method more eficient, when n is even, using x^n = (x^(n/2))^2